 Hyper-methylation of DNA stops the production of proteins coded for by genes.
 Conversely, hypo-methylation (the focus of the current research study) allows the DNA code to be turned into a protein product.
 Turning on or off genes by methylation is not always a bad thing.
 Methylation is a common way in which the body controls specific gene expression (and thus the phenotype) of every cell in the body.

 It is methylation that is used to turn specific genes on and off giving each of us our sex whilst in utero.
 However, aberrant methylation of genes (either hyper- or hypo-) can certainly affect the proper functioning of cells and is becoming increasingly studied in a variety of diseases including cancer, obesity and mental-health.

 The current study found increased hypo-methylation (allowing gene-expression) in obese and formally-obese women compared to those who were never-obese.
-Interestingly, hypo-methylation did not translate into altered gene expression in post-obese women compared to the never-obese group.
-However, hypo-methylation of the same genes in currently-obese women did result in an altered gene-expression profile suggesting that overfeeding or weight gain may be a necessary additional step to triggering adipocyte hyperplasia.
+Interestingly, hypo-methylation did not translate into altered gene expression in post-obese women, compared to the never-obese group.
+However, hypo-methylation of the same genes in currently-obese women did result in an altered gene-expression profile, suggesting that overfeeding or weight gain may be a necessary additional step to triggering adipocyte hyperplasia.

 There were a number of limitations within the study design that were acknowledged by the authors.
 These include sample numbers and a lack of investigating into differences between women who have lost weight following bariatric surgery compared to a lifestyle intervention.
-However, information from this work represents a very interesting and worthwhile investigation into the epigenetic profiles of obese, formally-obese and never-obese women and the effects these differences may have on health and on the ability to maintain a healthy weight.
+However, information from this work represents a very interesting and worthwhile investigation into the epigenetic profiles of obese, formerly-obese and never-obese women and the effects these differences may have on health and on the ability to maintain a healthy weight.